-The NRL is about to launch a new initiative with Macmillan, the Primary (School) Publisher of the Year 2007-2012 inclusive.
+The NRL has launched a new initiative with Macmillan, the Primary (School) Publisher of the Year 2007-2012 inclusive.
 The partnership will see our successful Rugby League Reads program taken to another level with Macmillan coming on board to publish the curriculum based resources.
 Our Rugby League Reads program, is engaging primary students in reading and breaking down stereotypes that sport stars, especially Rugby League players, do not need or like to read.

 The aims of the resources are to: